detobate/sous-wemo/README.md

 Q: It can't find my temperature probe.

 A: Make sure your probe shows up in: ``/sys/bus/w1/devices/``.
-If not, check you've added `dtoverlay=w1-gpio` to your `/boot/config.txt`
+    If not, check you've added `dtoverlay=w1-gpio` to your `/boot/config.txt` (RaspberryPi)

 Extra notes:
 ------------
-- Accuracy value of 30 seconds appears to produce a deviation of ± approx. 0.7C in my slow cooker set on low.
+- Accuracy value of 30 seconds appears to produce a deviation of approx. ± 0.7C in my slow cooker set on low.
+    15 sec accuracy helps, but fluctuations tend to decrease during longer cooks Use -f "Fudge Factor" to help pre-empt the fluctuations.